 (n) respecting the reimbursement of employees for loss of or damage to personal effects lost or damaged as a result of their employment in the civil service, and prescribing amounts that may be paid for such loss or damage;

 (o) designating classes or groups of employees to whom subsection 44(1) does not apply;

 (p) respecting categories of employment under section 5.

-57(5) The Regulations Act does not apply to regulations made under this Act.
+The Statutes and Regulations Act does not apply to a regulation made under this Act.